Criminal procedure law in Switzerland

 Criminal procedure law, also referred to as formal criminal law or formal procedure law, has been uniformly regulated in Switzerland since the enactment of the Criminal Procedure Code (CrimPC) (Note: Schweizerische Strafprozessordnung, StPO; Code de procédure pénale, CPP; Codice di procedura penale, CPP) on 1 January 2011.
 Prior to this, the Swiss legal system comprised 26 cantonal codes of criminal procedure, along with a federal Criminal Procedure Code that applied to specific offenses under federal jurisdiction.
 Additionally, separate Criminal Procedure Codes exist for military criminal law and juvenile criminal law; these have not been replaced by the federal Criminal Procedure Code.

 Introduction

-Substantive criminal law outlines the rights and duties of individuals, defines behaviors classified as crimes, categorizes these crimes by severity, and specifies corresponding punishments.
-In Switzerland, this area of law is governed by the Swiss Criminal Code.
+Substantive criminal law specifies the rights and duties of individuals, and describes what behaviors are crimes, classifies them into different levels of seriousness, and lays out the punishments.
+It is governed by the Swiss Criminal Code.

-Procedural criminal law, also known as formal criminal law, details the processes for enforcing substantive criminal law.
-It regulates the investigation, prosecution, adjudication of criminal cases, and the implementation of penalties.
-In Switzerland, procedural criminal law encompasses criminal procedure, rules of evidence, defendants' rights, and enforcement of judgments.
+Procedural criminal law, or formal criminal law, specifies the procedures for enforcing substantive criminal law.
+It governs how criminal cases are investigated, prosecuted, adjudicated, and how penalties are implemented.
+In Switzerland, formal criminal law includes criminal procedure, rules of evidence, defendants' rights, and enforcement of judgments.